LuKupari/HEMERA/taupair_tridents/README.md

 # Tau Pair Tridents Cross-Sections

-This code builds the Fortran integrations with `f2py` and plots the outgoing muon energy differential cross sections against the reference curves.
+This code builds the Fortran integrations with `f2py` and plots the outgoing muon energy differential cross sections.

 ## Setup